ffreemt/multilingual-dokugpt/README1.md

 # multilingual-dokugpt
 Chat with multilingual documents in a language you prefer

+## What it is
 `multilingual-dokugpt` is a quasi-localgpt that makes use of `langchain`, generates  embeddings `locally` and save them in a Chroma vectorstore.
+It's `quasi-local` since querying is still made through a remote service (OPENAI or compatible).

 ## Features
-* Handle documents in multiple languages, multiple formats (.txt or plaintext in other suffixes, .docx, .pdf, .epub)
+* Handle documents (think of books or manuals) in multiple languages and multiple formats (.txt or plaintext in other suffixes, .docx, .pdf, .epub)
 * Can use PawanOsman reverse proxy free api-key of the form `pk-....`.
 Refer to `.env.sample`

 ## Demo